 During these challenging times the American’s Creed is more important than ever.
 I believe as a nation, we should renew our interest in the American’s Creed and encourage the review and study of it by citizens of all ages.

 “The American’s Creed” dates from WWI.
 It was written by William Tyler Page, the winning entry of a national contest and the title of a resolution passed by the U.S. House of Representatives on April 3, 1918.
-Denise Doring VanBuren, President General of DAR remarks:
+Denise Doring VanBuren, President General of DAR remarked:

 “On the eve of World War I, a contest approved by President Wilson was announced to secure ‘the best summary of the political faith of America.’
 In March 1917, the City of Baltimore offered a prize of $1,000 for the best entry (an amount equal to about $17,000 today).
 More than 3,000 entries were submitted prior to the closing of the contest on September 14, 1917.
 Fifty of these were turned over to a committee, and ‘Creed No. 384’ was selected as the best.”